Menopause Therapy Center

-About Dr. Guttuso: Dr. Guttuso is a native of Western New York.
-He is a board-certified, Associate Professor of Neurology at the University at Buffalo and an active member of the North American Menopause Society.
+Dr. Guttuso is a native of Western New York.
+He is a board-certified, Associate Professor of Neurology at the University at Buffalo.
 He received his bachelor's degree in 1988 in psychology from Cornell University, his master's degree in 1992 in psychology from the University at Buffalo and his medical degree (MD) in 1996 from the University at Buffalo.
 He performed his residency and fellowship at the University of Rochester and then joined the faculty at the University at Buffalo in 2003.

 Dr. Guttuso became interested in hot flashes in 1997 when a patient reported that her hot flashes and night sweats resolved when starting a medication that Dr. Guttuso prescribed for her migraine headaches.
 Since then, Dr. Guttuso has performed several research studies on non-hormonal treatments for hot flashes and has successfully treated hundreds of women with hot flashes and night sweats with these treatments.

 Dr. Guttuso has presented his research findings internationally and has authored 13 research papers on this subject published in medical journals including Lancet, Obstetrics & Gynecology, Menopause, and Neurology.
 Most of his research has been funded by the National Institutes of Health (NIH).
 His research has also been featured in Reader's Digest, Time Magazine, and on CBS Evening News with Dan Rather.

 If you are tired of being tired or fed up with being hot and sweaty, you deserve to learn the facts about how you can be helped safely, without the use of hormones.